varnish/Varnish-Book/varnish_book.rst

    Subroutines in VCL take neither arguments nor return values.
    Each subroutine terminates by calling ``return (action)``, where ``action`` is a keyword that indicates the desired outcome.
-   Subroutines may inspect and manipulate HTTP headers and various other aspects of each request.
+   Subroutines may inspect and manipulate HTTP header fields and various other aspects of each request.
    Subroutines instruct how requests are handled.

    Subroutine example::